 - Immunologic disorder (abnormal immune tests include anti-DNA or anti-Sm [Smith] antibodies, falsely positive blood test for syphilis, anticardiolipin antibodies, lupus anticoagulant, or positive LE prep test)

 - Antinuclear antibody (positive ANA antibody testing [antinuclear antibodies in the blood])

 In addition to the 11 criteria, other tests can be helpful in evaluating people with SLE to determine the severity of organ involvement.
-These include routine testing of the blood to detect inflammation (for example, tests called the sedimentation rate and C-reactive protein), blood-chemistry testing, direct analysis of internal body fluids, and tissue biopsies.
-Abnormalities in body fluids (joint or cerebrospinal fluid) and tissue samples (kidney, skin, and nerve biopsies) can further support the diagnosis of SLE.
+These include routine testing of the blood to detect inflammation (for example, the erythrocyte sedimentation rate, or ESR, and the C-reactive protein, or CRP), blood-chemistry testing, direct analysis of internal body fluids, and tissue biopsies.
+Abnormalities in body fluids (joint or cerebrospinal fluid) and tissue samples (kidney biopsy, skin biopsy, and nerve biopsy) can further support the diagnosis of SLE.
 The appropriate testing procedures are selected for the patient individually by the doctor.

 Viewers share their comments

 Get breaking medical news.